proxior/lan-wifi-interception-standard/README.md

 # clonenew
-This is programm for clone websites <br />
+This is program for clone websites <br />

 Download the programm and paste folder clonenew in to /var/www/ <br />
  Run th script and clone any website <br />